samueleffiongjacob/PYTHON/README.md

 ![SAMUEL EFFIONG PYTHON IMAGE 2](./image/Samuel%20Effiong%20python%20image2.webp)

+## WHAT WE WOULD BE LEARNING OR SEEING IS EVERYTHING YOU NEED TO START PYTON AS A DATA SCIENTIST , DEVELOPER AND SOFTWARE ENGINEER

 [0x00_conditionals ANd User iput](./0x00_conditionalsANdUseriput): Writing basic Python that performs basic stuff.

 [GAME FOR THE CLASS](./GAME_TIME/v1/) : game v1 let see how it works with conditionals